reflexions/docker-laravel/README.md

     LC_ALL: C.UTF-8
 ```

 3.)
 Obtain a [Github Personal Access Token](https://github.com/settings/tokens/new).
-In the project directory create _.env_ file with the GITHUB_TOKEN
+In the project directory create a laravel _.env_ file with the GITHUB_TOKEN

 ```bash
 GITHUB_TOKEN=Your_Github_Token